 Typically, my three-year-old son is strong-willed and vocal.
-But, after feeling heard out, he is very reasonable.
+But, if I listen to how he’s feeling and explain myself, he is very reasonable.
 That is, until a few weeks ago.

 Just after Christmas, I found myself especially exhausted.
 This pregnant momma was wiped after playing Santa, playing Elf (setting up a KidKraft dollhouse is no quick feat), packing up our two young ones and heading out of town to spend time with family.

 Once home, my kids showed signs of being overstimulated from all of the holiday excitement.
 Sibling rivalry consumed our household.
 My daughter wanted space.
 And my son took that as a challenge to get closer, to no end.

 Couch ridden, I resorted to using the word stop way, way, way too much.

 Soon, every time I got down to my little boy’s level and opened my mouth, I was met with the word, “STOP!”